Fuss of Loomis Sayles says Fed could delay rate hikes till 2016

-Bond veteran Dan Fuss, vice chairman of investment firm Loomis Sayles, said on Thursday that it was still highly likely the Federal Reserve would delay raising rates until early next year.
+July 16 Bond veteran Dan Fuss, vice chairman of investment firm Loomis Sayles, said on Thursday that it was still highly likely the Federal Reserve could delay raising rates until early next year.

 Fuss spoke a day after Fed Chair Janet Yellen reinforced market expectations that the Fed was preparing to raise U.S. interest rates this year, possibly as soon as September.